hamza07-w/infosToTextFile-/README.md

 files
-This script ask the user to enter informations so that the script can convert all informations to test file in organizated style
+This script ask the user to enter informations so that the script can convert all informations to test file in organizated style, /*
 Hamza El ansari
+*/